-Fanny is an HEC Grande Ecole and Sciences-Po Paris graduate in Corporate worked in a wide variety of sectors (Banking, Telecom, Asset Management, Automotive, Public sector, etc.) and countries (France, Belgium, Australia, Togo, Morocco) on subjects related to strategy and performance.
+Fanny is an HEC Grande Ecole and Sciences-Po

+Paris graduate in Corporate and Public Management.
+After graduating, she joined McKinsey & Company.
+There she worked in a wide variety of sectors (Banking, Telecom, Asset Management, Automotive, Public sector, etc.) and countries (France, Belgium, Australia, Togo, Morocco) on subjects related to strategy and performance.
 She then joined Baobab Group and worked on topics relating to performance, development of the digital offering and product portfolio management.